- Cancer Information

 - are worried you might hurt someone because your feelings of anger or aggression do not settle

-- are thinking about self-harm or taking your own life.
+- are thinking about self-harm or ending your own life.

 View the Cancer Council NSW editorial policy.